TobiasPSP/Modules.dynpar/README.md

 * Whenever you use a *dynamicparam* section, you **must** place your own code into one of the blocks *begin*, *process*, and/or *end*.
 Code now cannot just be placed directly into a function body.
 These three blocks are important only for pipeline support.
 If your function does not need to support pipeline input, simply use the *end* block and remove the other two.
 * Dynamic parameter values (the arguments the user assigned to them) aren't automatically exposed as variables.
 They only surface in `$PSBoundParameters[]`.
 The generated code automatically fixes this and assigns the appropriate variables.

-As a final note, the module **dynpar** simply helps you compose the PowerShell function body you need to suuport your dynamic parameters.
+As a final note, the module **dynpar** simply helps you compose the PowerShell function body you need to suport your dynamic parameters.
 Once this code is generated, it runs on its own and has no dependencies to my module.

 ## Conclusions